Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

     I would like to add hover text as well once I am better equipped to do so. will make the share modal actually copy the link for people to share on the different social platforms.

+    As of right now the services drop down menu has no content as me and the artist havent decided on wether or not to have more descriptions or more images.

+    not sure as of yet how to make an email link bring up a new window with the emai address already in the form.

+    one of the images on the fashion page will not re size im pretty sure i need to put it into photoshop or something similar to get the white border removed as it is part of the jpeg and will not disappear no matter what else i try.

 <h1>Technologies Used</h1>

 To construct my website I used mainly HTML and CSS.
 I also used: